vncsleal/sane-kit/README.md

 - Default language is English with Brazilian Portuguese as a secondary language
 - Add more languages by modifying the language configuration in `sanity.config.ts`
+- Each document type can have language-specific versions with automatic relationship management
-- Use the `i18n_` prefixed fields to add translations for various content elements
+- Translation workflows are built into the Studio interface for easy content management

 ## Deployment